Development guide#

 Code#

-The code formatting follows PEP 8, though in practice lean on Black and isort to format the code for you.
+The code formatting follows PEP 8, though in practice lean on Ruff to format the code for you.

-markers except for issues that need to be fixed in the future.
-Tests that generate false positives should normally be disabled, but if the lint error can be avoided with minor rewriting that doesn’t make the code harder to read, prefer the rewriting.Write tests for Pytest.
+ruff-shared.toml, which should be an exact copy of the version from the FastAPI Safir app template.
+Try to avoidnoqamarkers except for issues that need to be fixed in the future.
+Tests that generate false positives should normally be disabled, but if the lint error can be avoided with minor rewriting that doesn’t make the code harder to read, prefer the rewriting.Write tests for pytest.

 Documentation#